councilofelders/numerbay/docs/docs/tutorial-basics/buy-a-product.md

 # Buy a Product

+This tutorial walks you through the process of buying a product on NumerBay.

 :::note

 You need to have a [NumerBay account](./set-up-account) with Numerai API Key in order to make purchases on NumerBay.